best xppen drawing tablets

 1. XPPen Deco 640

 When it comes to portability, this tablet shines.
-The Deco 640’s incredibly small, light design makes it ideal for artists and students who are constantly on the go.
+It is incredibly small, and light that makes it ideal for artists and students who are constantly on the go.

-The accompanying pen runs smoothly, has a good spring (no x3 smart chip inside) and provides 16K levels of pressure with 60-degree tilt, which is pretty admirable for such a cheap price.
+The accompanying pen runs smoothly, features a remarkable 16K levels of pressure and 60-degree tilt sensitivity, which is pretty admirable for such a cheap price.

-With unbeatable features at an affordable price point, the XPPen Deco 640 is an ideal drawing tablet for beginners.
-Serving both as a creative tool and as an osu! drawing tablet companion, it is a great option for budding artists and gamers alike.
+With unbeatable features at an affordable price point, the XPPen Deco 640 serves both as a creative tool and as an osu! gaming tablet companion, ideal for budding artists and gamers alike.

 2. XPPen Deco MW